Coffee roaster printed poly mailers artwork proof checklist

 Price depends on more than the artwork.
 Bag size, film thickness, print colors, finish, and whether the order uses a standard spec or a custom dimension all affect the quote.
 A simple one- or two-color design is usually cheaper to set up than a full-coverage layout that prints across every visible panel.
 Heavy ink coverage, tight color matching, and specialty finishes usually raise setup and material costs.

 Most coffee mailers use coextruded poly film in the 2.5 to 3.0 mil range, often LDPE or an LDPE/LLDPE blend.
 Thicker film can feel more substantial, but it also changes cost and can affect fold memory, seal behavior, and how sharply fine type holds on the surface.
 A glossy white film hides dust and fingerprints better.
 A matte finish can feel more premium, but it may mute some colors.
-Every choice solves one problem and creates another.
+Each choice solves one problem and creates another.

 MOQ changes the quote just as much.
 Setup cost, plate prep, and press calibration are fixed whether the run is 2,000 bags or 20,000.
 Smaller runs carry more of that cost per unit.
 A roaster testing a new bag size or seasonal design may pay more per piece on a pilot order, but that can still be the smarter move.
 Catching a mistake on 3,000 bags hurts less than catching it on 30,000 bags.